 Giving is important.
-This year in the Diocese of Newcastle, parish share is budgeted to cover 63% of the costs of supporting parish ministry and mission.
-This includes 82 FTE paid clergy and 15.4 FTE paid curates working over 178 parishes.
-(A detailed breakdown of the 2021 budget, showing how parish share is spent can be viewed here).
+This year in the Diocese of Newcastle, parish share is budgeted to cover over 60% of the costs of supporting parish ministry and mission.
+This includes 80 FTE paid clergy and 17 FTE paid curates working over 178 parishes.
+(A detailed breakdown of the 2023 budget, showing what parish share funds can be viewed here).

 With the growth in interest in the Christian faith during the pandemic, and the growing needs in the communities our churches serve, giving will be even more important in the future.
 So between July and September 2020, 2,000 Anglicans were surveyed* to understand current practices and attitudes around giving.
 Whilst some of the results from the survey were predictable, surprisingly there were very few statistical variations by church geography, tradition or setting.
 Therefore, whilst the results are not representative of all parishes, they are on average true.